CodeYourFuture/curriculum/common-content/en/module/js1/framework/index.md

 - be easy to write
 - be easy to read
-- to give clear feedback on what the current output is
+- give clear feedback on what the current output is
-- to give clear feedback on what the target output is
+- give clear feedback on what the target output is
-- easily write multiple test cases
+- allows us to easily write multiple test cases

-To help us build test cases like this, we will use a {{<tooltip title="test framework">}} A **test framework** is a set of tools we can use to build tests efficiently.{{</tooltip>}}
+A test framework will help us build test cases like this.

 {{<note type="discussion" title="🧑🏽🧑🏿 Dialogue">}}
 We can use a short dialogue to think about _why_ we want to use a testing framework: